At What Temperature Can You Open a Pottery Kiln?

 Having your own pottery kiln gives you the freedom to work at home, at your own pace, whenever you want.
 For anyone who enjoys making Pottery as a hobby, it’s great.
 And for Potters that make a living selling their work, it is a necessity.
 But owning a kiln comes with its own set of rules.

-A Pottery Kiln can be opened once it has cooled to a least 125° F (51° C).
+A Pottery Kiln can be opened once it has cooled to at least 125° F (51° C).
 Experts recommend keeping it closed until then to avoid injury and ensure the piece doesn’t crack from thermal shock.
 You can open all the peepholes to let the heat out, but only the top one is typically recommended after 400° F (204° C).

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.